simeononsecurity/simeononsecurity.ch/content/articles/mastering-least-privilege-access-control-linux/index.en.md

 When creating user accounts, it is important to enforce **strong password policies**.
 This includes requiring complex passwords, regularly expiring passwords, and implementing **multi-factor authentication** where possible.
 These measures help to prevent unauthorized access to user accounts and protect sensitive information.

-Furthermore, regularly **review and audit user accounts and group memberships** to ensure that access rights are still appropriate.
+Also, regularly **review and audit user accounts and group memberships** to ensure that access rights are still appropriate.
 Remove any unnecessary privileges or accounts that are no longer required, **reducing the potential attack surface**.

 ### Configuring Permissions and Access Controls

-Once user accounts and groups are set up, it is crucial to **configure permissions and access controls** for files, directories, and system resources.
+Once user accounts and groups are set up, you need to **configure permissions and access controls** for files, directories, and system resources.
 Regularly review and update permissions, ensuring that only authorized users have access to sensitive information.

 Implementing a **strong file and directory permission structure** is essential.
 Use the principle of least privilege to grant read, write, and execute permissions to files and directories based on user roles and responsibilities.
 This helps to prevent unauthorized modification or access to critical system files and sensitive data.